 - Negative advisory opinions must contain a specific statement of facts that reach the conclusion of “why negative”.

 - Petitioner: copy of contract between O-1 Petitioner and Beneficiary.

 O-1 Petitioner, Agent, & Itinerary

-An O Petition must be filed by a U.S. Employer, a U.S. Agent, or a foreign employer through a U.S. Agent.
+An O-1 visa must be filed by a U.S. Employer, a U.S. Agent, or a foreign employer through a U.S. Agent.
 A U.S. Employer is the O-1 Petitioner when the O-1 beneficiary will only work for that employer.
 If a beneficiary will work for more than one U.S. Employer or a foreign employer, then a U.S. Agent should serve as the O-1 Petitioner.
-The type of evidence required depends upon which type of Petitioner/Agent is filing the O-1 Petition.
+The type of evidence required depends upon which type of Petitioner/Agent is filing the O-1 visa.
 For these purposes, an “Agent” as Petitioner is not necessarily an agent by definition; but, rather, someone in the beneficiary’s field willing to “sponsor” the beneficiary for the duration of the O-1 visa.

 Agent as Petitioner

 A U.S. agent may be: